SJLewer/MechaCar_Statistical_Analysis/README.md

   ![Lot PSI Summary](https://user-images.githubusercontent.com/90986041/147831966-10fc9ec8-92ea-4d39-8d1e-69fa25a742b7.png)

 ## T-Tests on Suspension Coils
-HYPOTHESIS:  There is no statistical difference between the sample mean and the population mean.
+NULL HYPOTHESIS:  There is no statistical difference between the sample mean and the population mean.

 * _Overall:_ The p-value (0.98) is above the common 0.05; there is not sufficient evidence to reject the hypothesis.
 The means of the sample (50) and population are statistically similar.